A trio of plucky piglets blow youngsters away in Northern Ballet’s Three Little Pigs, a lively new production for

 As ever, Northern Ballet demonstrates a commitment to telling the story as clearly as possible, along with astute attention to detail and plenty of comedic moments.

 Northern Ballet’s Three Little Pigs is charming entertainment for children and adults alike.
 Performances are approximately 35 minutes long and tickets range from £4 to £8 (venues vary).

-Next year’s short ballet for small people will be Elves & the Shoemaker.
+Next year’s short ballet for small people will be Elves and the Shoemaker.